OMP-IRD/hyfaa-scheduler/README.md

 NB:
 - This will store `hyfaa` python modules in your default python site-package which is already in your import paths, so no action required.
-- `mgb_iph` script will be stored in `/usr/local/bin` (requires root priviledges) which should be in you $PATH, so no action should be necessary.
+- `mgb_iph` script will be stored in `/usr/local/bin` (requires root privileges) which should be in your $PATH, so no action should be necessary.

 #### Local install
-Use for instance if you do not have root priviledges on your machine
+Use for instance if you do not have root privileges on your machine

 3. Run `./install.sh ${mgb_iph_install_dir}`, `${mgb_iph_install_dir}` being any directory (must not exist prior to installation).
 4. You will need to add paths to $PATH and $PYTHONPATH to directories within `${mgb_iph_install_dir}` that contain `hyfaa` and `mgb_iph` executables: